cbg-ethz/netics/README.md

-# NetICS
-Network-based integration of multi-omics data for prioritizing cancer genes
+# NetICS: Network-based integration of multi-omics data for prioritizing cancer genes

 NetICS performs a per sample bidirectional network diffusion technique to prioritize genes based on their proximity to genetically aberrant and differentially expressed genes.
 It provides rank aggregation techniques for integrating the sample-specific gene lists into an overall ranked list of genes.